OR-6/OR-6/README.md

 ## About Me

-I am a software engineer and security enthusiast with experience in developing tools, performing penetration tests, and building secure applications.
+I am a software engineer and security enthusiast with expertise in developing tools, performing penetration testing, and building secure applications.
 Currently working on **OpenVault**, A secure, open-source password manager, 2FA generator, secure notes app, and file locker built with Python.

 **Core Interests**